Ricardo-Marques/talking-observables/ReactiveProgramming.md

 [Source for the above: https://stackoverflow.com/a/16652921]

-I would just reword the last bit - it's the concept that when x changes or updates within a specific code location, the things that depend on the value of x are recalculated and updated in various other locations, without that behavior being explicitly defined in the code location where the change or update occurs.
+I would just reword the last bit - it's the concept that when x changes or updates within a specific code location, the things that depend on the value of x are recalculated and updated in various other locations, _without that behavior being explicitly defined in the code location where the change or update occurs._ Reactive programming can be implemented in single threaded applications too.

 ## WDYM?!
 Show me the code